 There are computers available throughout each library.
 You can log into them with your university email (e.g. firstname.lastname@example.org) and password.

 You can log into the 'eduroam' network using your email address (e.g. email@example.com) and password from anywhere in the library.

 Each campus has a collection of laptops for loan.

 To borrow a laptop, you need your student card.
-You can borrow a laptop for up to 3 hours at a time.
+You can borrow a laptop for either 6 or 3 hours at a time.

 For full details, see our Laptop Loans page.

 All computers/laptops in the library have storage options.

 Each device has USB drives which you can use to connect a memory stick.